+RPEL involves an assessment process that leads to recognition, normally through theaward of credit.
 Evidence of the learning is therefore required which goes beyond simply verifying the learning experience.

 Assessment of RPEL takes place at a School level.
 The School should satisfy itself that the applicant has sufficient knowledge and ability to have a reasonable expectation of completing the programme successfully.
-If a school is not satisfied that the experiential learning is equivalent to the standard of unit(s), it may require the applicant to undertake an appropriate method of assessment.
-In the case of collaborative partners, all RPEL decisions will be taken by the School or Off-Campus Division RPL Panel, whichever hosts the Programme Assessment Board.
+If a school is not satisfied that the experiential learning is equivalent to the standard of unit(s), it may require the applicant to undertakean appropriate method of assessment.
+In the case of collaborative partners.